zakirali1/ReadMe-Generator/sampleReadme.md

   [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

   ## Description
-  A simple application built with nodejs, that will accept user input and contruct a README file.
+  This application has been built using nodejs.
+When run, it will accept user input and populate content for given section of README.

   ## Table of Contents
   - [Description](#description)